-Variable Description SPEEDSHOP_FILE_BUFFER_LENGTH Defines the size of the buffer used for writing the experiment files.
-The default length is 8 KB.
-The buffer is used only for writing small records to the file; large records are written directly to avoid the buffering overhead.
-SPEEDSHOP_DEBUG_NO_SIG_TRAPS Disables the normal setting of signal handlers for all fatal and exit signals.
+Variable Description SPEEDSHOP_DEBUG_NO_SIG_TRAPS Disables the normal setting of signal handlers for all fatal and exit signals.
 SPEEDSHOP_DEBUG_NO_STACK_UNWIND Suppresses the stack unwind, as in usertime experiments and at caliper samples, for all experiments.
 The option is used as a workaround for various unwind bugs in libexc.

-6.4 Using Marching Orders
+Using Marching Orders

 Using marching orders is another method of specifying what experiment type you want to run.
 One of the benefits of using marching orders is that it lets you customize experiments.
+Any specification of explicit marching orders overrides the environment variable SPEEDSHOP_EXPERIMENT_TYPE or the -exp_type option on the ssrun command, since these experiment type specifications are translated into possible orders by the command.